coq/coq/doc/sphinx/addendum/extraction.rst

 where ``diveucl`` is a type for the pair of the quotient and the modulo, plus some logical assertions that disappear during extraction.
-We can now extract this program to |OCaml|:
+We can now extract this program to OCaml:

 .. coqtop:: none